 Photojournalists have played an important role in the preservation and documentation of Oklahoma history.
 This exhibit features framed images from the Oklahoma Publishing Company from 1950 to 2000.
 Over 20 photographers, many from Oklahoma, are represented.
 The exhibit consists of fifty-six framed images produced by photographers of the Oklahoma Publishing Company from 1950 through 2000.
 Fifty-one of the images are 8" X 10" framed images and labels, five 16" X 20" images and labels (these five are enlarged duplicates of selected from the smaller images), one framed title panel, one framed credit panel and five decade overview scripts.

 The exhibit travels in four separate crates with images packed per the described in an attached list..
 This order must be maintained.
 Venue should allow for approximately eighty linear running feet for double hung exhibition.
 Exhibitor may choose option of not hanging duplicate, enlarged images, however it is preferred that all unduplicated images be included in exhibit.
-Rental fee for 50 Years of Photojournalism at the Daily Oklahoman is $250 in U.S. currency per each one (1) to eight (8) week venue with one week before and after for transport, exhibit set-up, and takedown.
-Exhibit fee is payable to the Oklahoma Museum of History and is due before delivery.
+Rental fee for 50 Years of Photojournalism at the Daily Oklahoman is $250 in US currency per each one to eight week venue with one week before and after for transport, exhibit set-up, and takedown.
+The exhibit fee is payable to the Oklahoma Museum of History and is due before delivery.
 Shipping fees are not included with the exhibition fee.

 Cherokee Nation: A Portrait of a People